cysouw/diathesis/text/c08_preverbs.md

 c.
 Die Rasenstücke […] waren angewachsen und grünten lustig.^[From Viebig, Clara: Das tägliche Brot.
 (Berlin 1952).
 Attested on <https://www.dwds.de/wb/grünen>, accessed 5 August 2022.]
 :::

 With a few adjectives, the causer can be expressed with a regular agentive *durch* or *von* prepositional phrase in the intransitive alternant.
-This sounds most natural with inanimate causers [@next].
-See also [@sec:preverb-inverted-passives] on inverted passives.
+This sounds most natural with inanimate causers [@next], see also [@sec:preverb-inverted-passives] on inverted passives.

 ::: ex
 a.
 Er ist matt vom Sport.
 b.
 Der Sport ermattet ihn.
 :::

 With some verbs the causative also needs an umlaut [cf. @plank2015], e.g. with *kurz* 'short' and *verkürzen* 'to shorten' [@next a,b].
 This might be an argument that the preverbal *verkürzen* is derived via the intermediate verb *kürzen*.
-Conversely, sometimes an umlaut is lost in the causative, e.g. with *böse* 'angry' and *erbosen* 'to make angry' [@next c,d].
+Conversely, with the adjective  *böse* 'angry' an umlaut is lost in the preverbal causative, namely *erbosen* 'to make angry' [@next c,d].
 For more examples of umlaut with verb-to-adjective derivation, see [@sec:case-umlaut-adjectival-causative].

 ::: ex
 a.
 Die Frist ist kurz.